gcartlidge/biostarPython/README.md

-#Python Client for Suprema GSDK
+#Python Client for Suprema GSDK<br>

+0.1.6 - Added firmwareUpdateMulti to DeviceSvc (Needed for multiple device upgrade internally)<br>
+0.1.5 - Added OperatorSvc call so operators above 10 can be added.
+Supports getList, add, delete, deleteAll, addMulti, deleteMulti and deleteAllMulti<br>
 0.1.4 - Added getFinger, getFace and getCard to UserSvc.<br>
         Added getQRConfig, setQRConfig and writeQR to CardSvc()<br>
 0.1.3 - Added AuthSvc, AccessSvc, ScheduleSvc, ActionSvc and TNASvc.<br>